 The department is committed to effective management of Information Technology (IT) in support of public health programs and services.
 New technology offers capabilities that are needed to fulfill the department mission and goals.
 The department has an IT Governance Group to oversee all aspects of IT projects.
 They ensure processes are followed, documented, and approved in compliance with requirements of the State of Washington and the Department of Health.
 All IT projects follow a department project initiation process.

 The process enables business to consult with technology in the development of project proposal documentation.
 Together, they assess risk and impact using the IT Project Assessment (ITPA) tool to determine level of OCIO visibility/oversight.
 A business case is submitted to a solutions team for development of recommend solution options and cost estimates.
 Next, a decision paper goes before the department IT Governance Group for scoring and a decision on whether to add the project to the department queue.
 External quality assurance will be engaged and OCIO oversight initiated.
-The CIO partners with the Executive Sponsor to manage resources and sits on the Project Steering Committee.
+The CIO partners with the Executive Sponsor to manage resources, is involved in the day to day leadership as required and sits on the Project Steering Committee.
+As of August 2023, the HELMS project is moving under the Office of Innovation and Technology for focused IT project management and oversight per WaTech Advisory memo.

 HELMS Executive Sponsor

-Sasha De Leon is the executive sponsor for the HELMS project.
-She is the Assistant Secretary of the Health Systems Quality Assurance (HSQA) division, which contains five of the business units supported by HELMS.
+Lacy Fehrenbach has recently been appointed as the executive sponsor for the HELMS project.
+Lacy is the Chief of Prevention, in the Executive Office of Prevention, Safety and Health.
+This change is to ensure this project is managed and provided oversight from the agency executive level due to the nature and importance of this major project.
+Lacy oversees the Assistant Secretary of the Health Systems Quality Assurance (HSQA) division, which contains five of the business units supported by HELMS.
 She collaborates with the steering committee to oversee and guide the project activities.
 As the executive sponsor, she is the champion for the project and the ultimate decision maker on project activities.
+Most recently, she has served as executive sponsor for the Department’s Vital Records System Modernization.

 HELMS IT Executive Sponsor